iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     :param callback: *(optional)* specifies a callback in order to obtain JSONP output instead of JSON (required for cross site scripting).
     :returns: A JSON or JSONP structure with the node configuration.

+.. desceribe:: topology

+    Obtain node topology, that is, the id, ip address and port of the node's successor and predecessor.

+    :param callback: *(optional)* specifies a callback in order to obtain JSONP output instead of JSON (required for cross site scripting).
+    :returns: A JSON or JSONP structure with the node topology.

 .. describe:: global_status

     Obtain global statistics.